 - Honda N-One

-How is a Spoon Engine made?
+How is a Spoon Engine Made?

-Spoon engines are, in essence, highly-modified OEM (Original Equipment Manufacturer) engines.
+Spoon engines are, in essence, highly modified OEM (Original Equipment Manufacturer) engines.
 Instead of developing a wide variety of their own products, some Spoon parts are OEM parts with fewer margins of error.
 They’re more precise, one could consider.

 The engine components are balanced and later weighed with the precision of +/- 0.01 grams (which is the Honda specification).
 In technical terms, it’s described as “really, really precise.”